 There may be some merit in assessing some lakes annually.
-In particular are those lakes where significant changes are taking place either by deterioration (e.g., Tikitapu, Rotokakahi, Rerewhakaaitu) or from improvements (e.g., Okaro, Okareka and Rotoiti) attributable to restoration works such as phosphorus capping and nutrient diversion.
+In particular are those lakes where significant changes are taking place either by deterioration (e.g., Rotokakahi, Rerewhakaaitu) or from improvements (e.g., Tikitapu, Okaro, Okareka and Rotoiti) which may be attributable to restoration works such as phosphorus capping and nutrient diversion.